In this article

 The property is bought in the company’s name and the individuals hold shares in the company in the same proportions as they would otherwise hold as co-owners of the property.

 If any shareholder wishes to sell his shares in the company either to his co-shareholders or to a third party, they can do so.
-With this, his or her portion in the commercial property is also sold indirectly.
+With this, his or her portion of the commercial property is also sold indirectly.

-The benefit in this is that the stamp fees of 0.2 percent payable on the value of the shares of the company sold is much lower than the ad valorem stamp fees of almost 3 percent payable in respect of the value of the share in the property.
+The benefit of this is that the stamp fees of 0.2% payable on the value of the shares of the company sold is much lower than the ad valorem stamp fees of almost 3% payable in respect of the value of the share in the property.

-In today’s uncertain times, you can never be sure.
-A private limited company that bought commercial property to benefit from rental income, may suffer some downturns in the rental income.
+You can never be sure in today’s uncertain times.
+A private limited company that bought commercial property to benefit from rental income may even suffer downturns in rental income.

 Such companies are allowed to carry forward the unabsorbed trade (rental) losses and capital allowances to subsequent years to offset against the income of those years until the trade losses are fully utilised.